alexjavabraz/Jnem/README.md

 JDK 1.8

-Create a jar file and run:
+Create a jar file and run, in the project directory:

 ```
 mvn clean install
-java -jar ./target/
 java -jar ./target/nem-jar-with-dependencies.jar
 ```
 By default the screen already have an private key for TestNet